MicrosoftDocs/learn/learn-pr/azure-devops/run-quality-tests/includes/6-perform-code-coverage.md

-Talk track:

-* Amita leaves, and Andy and Mara talk more about testing.
+Amita leaves, feeling much better.
+She's seeing actual progress in catching bugs and quickly seeing test results and it hasn't taken long for Andy and Mara to implement the improvements.
+Andy and Mara decide to talk a bit more about testing.

-* Andy: I like the idea of unit testing, but how do we know when we're done?
+Andy: I like the idea of unit testing, but how do we know when we're done?
 How do we know if we're covering everything?

-* Mara: We don't have to cover everything right away, but we can add in _code coverage_ testing to see what percentage of our code has unit tests.
+Mara: We don't have to cover everything right away, but we can add in _code coverage_ testing to see what percentage of our code has unit tests.

-* Andy: That's cool.
+Andy: That's cool.
 Sounds like we can establish a baseline and improve over time?

-* Mara: That's right.
+Mara: That's right.
 Eventually we can even configure the build to fail if we don't meet a given threshold.
 That would help us reduce technical debt (TODO: we can explain why) and it helps keeps us honest.
 But for now, we just want to see how much is covered.

 -----